Mindful Eating and Orthorexia with Abbey Sharp

 My belief is that we should focus on trying to listen to our body, and the concept of mindful or intuitive eating.
 It's something we need to hone in today's diet obsessed and wellness obsessed world.
 Every day there's a new fad diet, but ultimately there is no one-size-fits-all when it comes to eating well.
 The best thing we can do is learn to listen to our bodies intuition.
 And it's a process, it was something that was very hard for me to learn when “control” felt so much safer and comforting to me.
 I open myself up to so much more health and happiness, which was really the message behind The Mindful Glow cookbook.

 Graydon: Those are my two favourite words!
 Mindful and glow!

-Abbey: I really believe that when you choose food that you really enjoy it makes us feel good, you glow from the inside out.
+Abbey: I really believe that when you choose food that you really enjoy it makes you feel good, you glow from the inside out.

 Graydon: So cool.
-I didn't know that about you and orthorexia is something that I'm really fascinated about.
+I didn't know that about you and orthorexia is something that I'm really fascinated with.
 I think that's something that people are really unaware of, even as a diagnosis.